 For example, activity sensors give adult children information about their parents’ daily activities.
 This includes:

-• how many times they’ve opened the refrigerator or bathroom doors
+- how many times they’ve opened the refrigerator or bathroom door

 The sensors can also pick up if behavior patterns have changed.
-Some systems will even alert the adult child if something seems out of the ordinary.
-All of this information is easily accessible by logging on to a website.
+Some systems will even alert the adult child if something seems out of the ordinary, such as more time spent in bed or stovetop burners left on.
+This information is easily accessible by logging on to a website or an app.

-Technology also can give family members remote access to a loved one’s doctor’s appointment.
+The best tech for seniors can also give family members remote access to a loved one’s doctor’s appointment.
 And for those worried about a senior who tends to become confused or lost, GPS pendants and wristbands can be monitored to track where the wearer is located.

 Tools to Help Your Senior Loved One

-Wearable remote fall detection devices, like those by MyNotifi, alert family and friends if a senior falls and can speed up the time it takes for them to receive emergency assistance.
+Wearable remote fall detection devices, like those by Theora Care, alert family if a senior falls and can speed up the time it takes for the senior to receive emergency assistance.

 Reminder Rosie is a talking clock that can be programmed to remind seniors to take their medication via a prerecorded voice message from a caregiver.
 Personal messages can also be recorded with other reminders such as “it’s time to exercise,” “remember we’re coming to visit tomorrow,” or “I love you.”

 Seniors are also discovering the capabilities of the Amazon Echo and other personal assistant devices.
-Echo can control lights and thermostats in the home, and remind seniors to take their medications or call a friend or relative for help.
+Echo can control lights and thermostats in the home, remind seniors to take their medications, or easily call a friend or relative for help.

 But how are seniors adapting to all this technology?
-Studies show they are increasingly adopting it, and generally approve of its use if it provides them with a degree of continued independence.
-Sixty-seven percent of older adults now use the Internet and 46% use smartphones.
+Studies show they are increasingly adopting the best tech for seniors, and generally approve of its use if it provides them with a degree of continued independence.
+Recent studies have shown 90% of adults over the age of 65 are using the internet, and almost 91% of those over the age of 50 own a smartphone.
 This is a dramatic increase compared to just a few years ago.

 Technology in Senior Living Communities

-In long-term careassisted living, and retirement communities, some of the same technologies are being used to monitor the movements of residents and when out-of-the-ordinary events occur.
+In long-term care, assisted living, and retirement communities, some of the same technologies are being used to monitor the movements of residents and out-of-the-ordinary events and behaviors.
 Called “passive monitoring,” the effort is to balance regular supervision with safety and care while respecting residents’ desire for privacy and independence.

-Another important development is virtual care technology, which enables offsite medical professionals to deliver care remotely to a senior living community.
-Because a resident’s medical issue may not be critical, a virtual consult with an offsite provider can allow them to assess the situation via video and recommend treatment without the additional disruption of a trip to the hospital.
+Another important development is virtual care technology, which enables offsite medical professionals to deliver care remotely to residents living in a senior living community.
+Because a resident’s medical concern may not be critical, a virtual consult with an offsite provider can allow them to assess the situation via video and recommend treatment without the additional disruption of a trip to the hospital or physician office.
 Residents can use this method to participate in routine virtual visits with their physician as well.

-Some communities have taken advantage of personalized music programs using iPods downloaded with the music senior residents enjoyed throughout their lives.
-This can help them to reconnect with their past and relieve confusion and agitation due to dementia.
+Some senior communities have taken advantage of personalized music programs using iPods downloaded with the music senior residents enjoyed throughout their lives.
+This can help them to reconnect with their past and relieve confusion and agitation caused by dementia.

-Welcome to the Future: Technology Improves Quality of Life
+Welcome to the Future: The Best Tech for Seniors Improves Quality of Life

-Improving quality of life is a big focus in the field of technology, which has continued to work toward more personalization-based advancements.
-Certain technologies are able to learn the individual habits and preferences of their senior adult users—what they are likely to forget or overlook, and what needs the most attention in their daily lives.
+Improving quality of life is a big focus in the field of technology, which has continued to develop more personalization-based advancements.
+These technologies learn the individual habits and preferences of their senior adult users—what they are likely to forget or overlook, and what needs the most attention in their daily lives.

-As the U.S. population ages, technology improves quality of life and makes it increasingly possible to live a more monitored, but still independent life, longer and safer than ever.
+As the U.S. population ages, technology makes it increasingly possible to live a longer, safer, and more independent life.